tgarg-splunk/splunk-operator/docs/PremiumApps.md

 ```
 ### Example YAML

-Configure a Search Head Cluster with Indexer Cluster
+The below yaml will configure ES on a Search Head Cluster which searches an Indexer Cluster.
+The assumptions made are that the ES app tarball exists in an s3 bucket location named "testfolder".
 ```yaml
 apiVersion: enterprise.splunk.com/v2
 kind: SearchHeadCluster